fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 - And requesting 5 elements instead of 4.
 - And cancel the async since we no longer need it

-Note: if it confuses you why we need the additional `advanceUntilIdle` refer to the execution order descried above.
+Note: if it confuses you why we need the additional `advanceUntilIdle` refer to the execution order described above.
 The async got their 3rd and 4th values because we were using await.
 ```kotlin
 @DisplayName("GIVEN content response THEN error WHEN fetched THEN only 4 items are emitted")
 @Test